brownbelt/UAC/README.md

 UAC is really easy to bypass.
 I understand that it is not considered a security boundary, the attack surface is too big.. and perhaps the solution is not making UAC a security boundary.. but advising people to use non-admin accounts, enforcing least privilege is also the user's task! ;).

-Disclaimer: I didn't clean up the code.. some things are leftovers from a previous iteration :).
-Feel free to clean it up yourself!
+Disclaimer: I didn't clean up the code.